-Rationale: The goal is to provide sectors with additional tools to monitor catch that ensure precise and accurate catch (landings and discards) estimation depending on the coverage rate selected above.
+Rationale: The goal is to provide sectors with additional at-sea monitoring tools to monitor catch that ensure precise and accurate catch (landings and discards) estimation depending on the coverage rate selected above.
 This option may have some remaining bias with lower coverage levels because the vessel knows when they are covered and when they are not.
 This option was considered to provide sectors with more flexibility related to monitoring because this option offers EM as a direct replacement for human at-sea monitors on a trip-by-trip basis, which may be preferred by some vessels.
+A process by which NMFS selects video review rates during implementation and video review rates are evaluated and possibly modified on a regular basis would help to ensure accurate reporting and that costs are minimized to the extent practicable.

-4.1.2.2 Sector Monitoring Tools Option 2 - - Audit Model Electronic Monitoring Option
+4.1.2.2 Sector Monitoring Tools Option 2 - Audit Model Electronic Monitoring Option

-This option would approve the use of an audit model electronic monitoring program in place of at-sea monitors, in which EM runs on 100 percent of trips and a subset of hauls or trips is reviewed to verify vessel trip report (VTR)-reported discards.
+This option would approve the use of an audit model electronic monitoring program in place of human atsea monitors, in which EM runs on 100 percent of trips and a subset of hauls or trips is reviewed to verify vessel trip report (VTR)-reported discards.
 Discards are required to be reported at the haul level, and the vessel operator must follow catch handling protocols for the camera to record species and length data for all discarded groundfish.
 For trips that meet the sector monitoring standards, VTR-reported discards would be used as the discard record and EM video would be used as an audit to validate the VTR-reported discards.
 Trips that do not meet the standards would have discards calculated using available data (either the EM data or another discard data source).
-The video review rate would be selected NMFS to ensure accurate VTR reporting, and may be reduced in the future through evaluations of the data by NMFS, particularly for vessels that report accurately.